Interdisciplinary Studies Degree - Graduate

 Master's degree program by combining course work in more than one discipline

 have the responsibility to design the program, organize a committee of faculty

 members to serve as advisers and make sure that it conforms to rigorous

 The proposed program must differ significantly from and may not substitute for

-an existing UAA graduate degree program.
+an existing UAA graduate degree program and must be "homed" in a current graduate degree program.
 The student may select no more than

 one half of his/her program credits from one existing graduate degree program.

 For advising on this degree option, please contact the Graduate School.